-Tumblr users have shared the reasons why they love using the service on various platforms.
+Tumblr followers and users have shared the reasons why they love using the service on various platforms.
 The following are the reasons why Tumblr has recorded billions of posts.

 - Not only can you get some already beautiful templates on which to build your Tumblr page, there are dozens of free and paid ones out there put together by some very creative designers.